HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 4. Click **show** next to "Access token" and copy the token to a safe place - we will need it in Step 5.

 ## Step 4: Create a Webhook in Make.com

+Next, we'll set up a webhook in Make.com to receive order data from HubRise.

 1. In Make.com, create a new scenario named "Receive orders".
 2. Add a **Webhooks** > **Custom webhook** module.